Lexicon

 • Gender identity.
 How a person identifies themselves in relation to gender.
 A person may identify as a man, a woman, or differently from both, regardless of the sex assigned at birth.
 It should not be confused with sexual orientation, which refers to sexual and emotional attraction toward one or more genders, or none at all.

 • Gender variance.
 An umbrella term for individuals whose gender expression does not conform to the usual social expectations associated with the gender assigned at birth (male or female).
-It is particularly used for children and adolescents (gender variance in developmental age).
+It is particularly used for children and adolescents.
+As clarified by the last Standards of Care for the Health of Transgender and Gender Diverse People, Version 8, gender diversity in childhood is “an expected aspect” of general human development.

 • Non-binary (non-binary person).
 Individuals who do not identify strictly as male or female.
 In some cases, they may choose a name different from the one assigned at birth.
 Depending on their socialization, they may prefer to participate in sports in either the male or female category.